 Common emotions in grief are more than sadness and despair.
 Yearning, anger, regret, anxiety, doubts, relief, and gratitude also happen for most people.
-It is not unusual to experience two opposing feelings at once - sadness can often accompany hapiness.
+It is not unusual to experience two opposing feelings at once - sadness can often accompany happiness.
 Finding ways to manage these and express them safely is important.
 Emotions change over time and can take us by surprise or be hard to contain.
-Its easy to judge ourselves when we feel strong emotions - all feelings are OK.
+It's easy to judge ourselves when we feel strong emotions - all feelings are OK.
+Being kind to ourselves in grief is vital.